Tuition, Fees, and Other Financial Information

 BYU-Pathway Worldwide recognizes there may be situations beyond a student’s control where an exception to the above policy may be warranted.
 The following exceptions will be reviewed on a case by-case basis to determine whether the situation merits an exception:

-Acceptance of a qualifying internship after the Registration Deadline;
+- Acceptance of and working in a qualifying internship that begins after the Tuition Refund Deadline.

 U.S. Federal Financial Aid